 The course is a verse-by-verse exposition of the book of Ecclesiastes.
 Attention will be placed on helping the student understand the book’s place in the canon of Scripture, authorship, ethical issues revolving around the meaning and actions of life, solutions to problem passages, and discovering and applying God’s greatest good to our lives.

-The goal of this class is to deepen our relationship with Christ while gaining an academic and devotional understanding of the book of Isaiah.
-We will familiarize ourselves with the form and structure of the book, as well as its basic theology, purpose, authorship, and various historical accounts related to Isaiah.
+The goal of this class is to deepen the student’s relationships with Christ while gaining an academic and devotional understanding of the book of Isaiah.
+Becoming familiar with the form and structure of the book, as well as its basic theology, purpose, authorship, and various historical accounts related to Isaiah.
 Though Isaiah relates God’s judgment upon those who reject Him, some of the most beautiful and profound prophecies of the Messiah are found in this powerful book.
 This is a chapter by chapter expositional study.

-We will use our Bibles to fully understand the times in Israel when the LORD chose Jeremiah to be His prophet to God’s chosen people.
-We will have the opportunity to compare national values from ancient biblical times with our present-day moral values in this verse-by-verse study through Jeremiah.
+Students will utilize their Bibles to fully understand the times in Israel when the LORD chose Jeremiah to be His prophet to God’s chosen people.
+Having the opportunity to compare national values from ancient biblical times with our present-day moral values in this verse-by-verse study through Jeremiah.